voxel51/fiftyone/docs/source/integrations/openclip.rst

 You can also specify different model architectures and pretrained weights by passing in optional parameters.
-Pretrained models can be loaded directly from OpenClip or from hf-hub.
+Pretrained models can be loaded directly from OpenCLIP or from hf-hub.

 .. code-block:: python
     :linenos: